ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-What is the running time for Insertion Sort when the input array has values that are in reverse sort order?
+What is the running time for Insertion sort when the input array has values that are in reverse sort order?

 - [x] $O(n^2)$
 - [ ] $O(n)$